Absorptance: The ratio of radiant energy absorbed to total incident radiant energy in a glazing system.

 Balance: A mechanical device (normally spring-loaded) used in single- and double-hung windows as a means of counterbalancing the weight of the sash during opening and closing.

 Bay Window: An arrangement of three or more individual window units, attached so as to project from the building at various angles.
-In a three-unit bay, the center section is normally fixed, with the end panels operable as single-hung or casement windows.
+In a three-unit bay, the center section is normally fixed, with the end panels operable as double-hung or casement windows.

 Bead: A wood strip against which a swinging sash closes, as in a casement window.
 Also, a finishing trim at the sides and top of the frame to hold the sash, as in a fixed sash or a double-hung window.
 Also referred to as bead stop.